 Money Advice Unit

-We have 2 specialist Debt Advisers – Rachel and Sue – both of whom are authorised intermediaries for Debt Relief Orders.
-Between them, our debt specialists have almost 30 years experience in delivering specialist debt advice.
-The team are ably supported by our fulltime administrator Janet B.
+We have two specialist Debt Advisers – Rachel and Sue – both of whom are authorised intermediaries for Debt Relief Orders.
+Between them, our debt specialists have more than thirty years experience in delivering specialist debt advice.
+The team are ably supported by our Administration Team.

-We have two administrators, Janet and Marcia.
-As well as servicing the debt team, Janet provides overall administration for our Lowestoft office and Marcia looks after the volunteer receptionists and provides all the administration at Beccles.
+We have two administrators, Kelly and Ivana.
+As well as servicing the debt team, Kelly and Ivana provide overall administration for our offices and the volunteer receptionists.

 Our Management Board are both Directors of the Company and Trustees of the Charity (Charity Number 1115522).
 The Board has overall responsibility for the work of the charity including: